How to get out of the friend zone and stay out

 Here, you reach a breaking point.
 You feel forced into action.

-- the feeling that running out of time before she goes somewhere else.
+- rushing against the clock before she goes somewhere else,

 The bad news: It’s not sustainable or repeatable.